 Responsibility for judging applications and determining those that merit the distinction award rests with the undergraduate degree programs or departments.
 Departments publish annually clear expectations and criteria for the research and design projects that will be considered for the award, as well as guidelines for what constitutes research or creative work above and beyond the norm within their respective fields.
 Departments may designate additional requirements as well, such as completion of a research seminar or oral defense.

 For more details, please contact the administrative coordinator or director of undergraduate studies of your major department (or other department most closely associated with the subject matter of your project).
 The programs/centers linked below also have information about the award on their Web pages.

-*Note for Departments/Centers: the deadline for reporting the names of December 2022 and May 2023 graduates selected for the award is April 26, 2023.
-While other departments require a reporting deadline of April 10th for the commencement program, DIR's deadline remains April 26th.
+*Note for Departments/Centers: the deadline for reporting the names of December 2023 and May 2024 graduates selected for the award is April 24, 2024.
+While other departments require a reporting deadline earlier in April for the commencement program, DIR's deadline remains April 24th.
 DIR will be in the commencement program.
 Please email firstname.lastname@example.org for the DIR submission link.

 - Distinction in Research and Creative work will be listed in the commencement program and on the student's final transcript and diploma.